Healthcare and pharma tax expertise. LC 214/2025 specific regime.

 2025 LC 214/2025 enacted

-Healthcare specific regime defined in art.
-130 + Annex XIV.
-60% reduction on CBS+IBS for qualified services.
+Healthcare specific regime defined: 60% reduction on CBS+IBS for qualified services; zero rate for Annex XIV medicines.

 -